willdollman/pixel-slicer/README.md

 apt-get install libvips-dev ffmpeg
 ```

-Once installed, you can download the pre-built binaries:

-> TODO: Create pre-built binaries

-Alternatively, if you have Go installed you can download and build from source:
+Then with Go installed you can download and build from source:

 ```
 go install github.com/willdollman/pixel-slicer/cmd/...@latest